MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPTerm.md

 Get-PnPTerm -TermSet "Departments" -TermGroup "Corporate"
 ```

-Returns all term in the termset "Departments" which is in the group "Corporate" from the site collection termstore
+Returns all terms in the termset "Departments" which is in the group "Corporate" from the site collection termstore

 ### EXAMPLE 2
 ```powershell